-- Open the Exchange admin center again and go to the mail flow section.
+- Open the Exchange admin center again and go to the Mail flow > Rules.

-- Switch to the rules tab and click the Add (+) button.
+- Click the Add (+) button.
 From the drop-down menu, select Create a new rule.

 - Name the rule and click More options to expand all the options.

 - In the Apply this rule if section, configure the following condition: The sender... > is external/internaland choose Inside the organization.